nerro/docker-images/base/wheezy/README.md

 # What is `base`?

-`base` is very small and minimal image.
+`base` is a very small and minimal image.
 You can submit it as an abstract java class and use as base for your images.

 ![logo](https://raw.githubusercontent.com/nerro/docker-images/master/base/wheezy/logo.png)

 # How to use this image
-This images is designed to be the foundation of a language-stack image.
+This image is designed to be the foundation of a language-stack image.

 ## What is included?